abhurtun/Blog/blogs/em.md

 ---
 {% seo %}

-# Things to consider in becoming an Engineering Manager
+# Becoming an Engineering Manager

 Understand if this is the right path for you